 Israel and Palestine | Noam Chomsky | Clark University, Worcester, MA | April 12, 2011

-This is a more thorough overview of the Israel-Palestine conflict than my prior post on the topic but it's worth repeating that the role of the US is crucial and that for depth and breadth, Chomsky has no peer, as far as I am aware, and I've yet to discover any error of fact in his work and have little, if any, difference of opinion with his moral reasoning on this and most topics, for that matter.
+This is a more thorough overview of the Israel-Palestine conflict than my prior post on the topic but it's worth repeating that the role of the US is likely to be crucial in a possible resolution of the conflict and that for depth and breadth, Chomsky has no peer as far as I am aware and I've yet to discover any error of fact in his work and have little, if any, difference of opinion with his moral reasoning.
 Chapters available at YouTube: Noam Chomsky: Israel and Palestine (Full Lecture)

 What a Victory for Ukraine Should Look Like | Anatol Lieven, Feb 20, 2023, Quincy Institute for Responsible Statecraft